kundan48/Elegibity/README.md

 ### Processing and Analysis

 - **Data Collection**: The system retrieves weather data for the cities: Delhi, Mumbai, Chennai, Bangalore, Kolkata, and Hyderabad.
-- **Temperature Conversion**: All temperature values are converted from Kelvin to Celsius or Fahrenheit.
 - **Daily Summaries**: Data is rolled up daily to calculate:
   - **Average Temperature**: Mean temperature across all data points for the day.
   - **Max/Min Temperature**: Highest and lowest temperature readings of the day.